lucas-mior/gummibbs/README.md

 running kernel and initramfs with the matching name and creates the corresponding `.conf` boot entry.
 This implies you must have some spare space in `/boot`.
 But don't worry, if another copy already matches the running kernel, only the entry will be adjusted, no extra copies needed.
+All this means that you *will* be able to boot into your system as it was months ago.
+Of course, except for other partitions/subvolumes you have used along the way.
+Consider adding `nofail` option to non critical partitions/subvolumes in `/etc/fstab` to avoid surprises.

 ## Installation
 ```sh